nathancday/data_dive/README.md

 Workshop material from Smart Cville Drug Crime Data Deep Dirve event on 2018-02-07.

 If you dont like messy with package installs and do like Docker.
-[Jeff Xing's got you, with a ready to roll RStudio server image](https://github.com/jfx319/datadive2018-02-07), with nice instructions to boot!
+[Jeff Xing's got you, with a ready to roll RStudio server image](https://github.com/jfx319/datadive2018-02-07), plus nice instructions to boot!

 Contains: